Aardwolf Facts: A Hyena Relative That Feeds on Termites

 Aardwolves are shy animals.
 While hyenas (or hyaenas) are social creatures that frequently travel in groups, aardwolves usually travel alone.
 Hyenas hunt both large and small animals and are also scavengers, eating the dead and decaying bodies of other animals.
-Aardwolves are insectivores, relying on termites for the majority of their diet, although they do occasionally eat other insects and - according to some researchers - small animals such as mice and birds.
+Aardwolves are insectivores, relying on termites for the majority of their diet.
+They occasionally eat other insects and—according to some researchers—small animals such as mice and birds.

 A single aardwolf can consume up to 300,000 termites in one night.— IUCN Hyaena Specialist Group

 The aardwolf is classified as follows: